userc68/commandpgb/README.md

--Hello there, I just came up with this new application, commandline progressbar.
+# Hello there, I just came up with this new application, commandline progressbar.
--Took a couple hours, but i did it.
--Progressbar.cpp is basically the tutorial for using / customizing it.
+### Progressbar.cpp is basically the tutorial for using / customizing it.
--The No Comment version is NCProgressbar.cpp.
+### The no comment version is NCProgressbar.cpp.
--I ask simply that if you use this tool, include me in the projects credits as -javakotlinuser@gmail.com. // Progressbar Tool-
--I should make a file extension for customizing this bar, maybe tomorrow.
--btw its slow with vscode themes
+### For concerns - usercpp.dev@gmail.com.